How to Keep Your Cool in a Wildfire: 3 Questions to Ask

 After the wildfire has been contained or extinguished, it may take several days or weeks before people can return.
 Since damage to buildings, local road closures and utility interruptions will make the area unsafe, you should expect to maintain a communications program long after the embers have died out.

 A thorough communications plan can streamline this effort.
-To smooth the transition back to normal, create message templates for the recovery effort, such as repair progress, office closures, supply chain delays, etc. When you keep everyone informed, you reduce the odds that people will return too early, while the environs are still unsafe.
+To smooth the transition back to normal, create message templates for the recovery effort, such as repair progress, office closures, supply chain delays, etc. When you keep everyone informed, you reduce the odds that people will return too early, while conditions are still unsafe.

 OnSolve

-OnSolve® proactively mitigates physical threats, allowing organizations to remain agile when a crisis strikes.
-Using trusted expertise and reliable AI-powered risk intelligence, critical communications and incident management technology, the OnSolve Platform allows organizations to detect, anticipate and mitigate physical threats that impact their people and operations.
+OnSolve® is a leading critical event management provider that proactively mitigates physical threats, allowing organizations to remain agile when a crisis strikes.
+Using the most trusted expertise and reliable AI-powered risk intelligence, critical communications and incident management technology, the OnSolve Platform enables enterprises, SMB organizations and all levels of government to detect, anticipate and mitigate physical threats that impact their people, places and property.
+With billions of alerts sent annually and proven support for both the public and private sectors, OnSolve is used by thousands of entities to save lives, protect communities, safeguard critical infrastructure and enable agility for the organizations that power our economy.